-Our Newton dental professionals will first invite you to our office for detailed consultation, involving an examination for your current dental and oral health using advanced technology to help us create a restorative treatment plan that fulfills all your unique needs.
+Our Newton dental professionals will first invite you to our office for a detailed consultation, involving an examination for your current dental and oral health using advanced technology to help us create a restorative treatment plan that fulfills all your unique needs.

 Depending on current oral health status, the extent of damage, and your ultimate smile goals, each restorative treatment plan is tailored to exceed your expectations.

-What if I have One or Several Missing Teeth Within my Smile?
+What if I have One or Several Missing Teeth within my Smile?

-Though we always try to perform restorative care using the least invasive methods first, sometimes in the even of certain dental trauma, advanced gum disease, or decay, teeth are either already missing or need to be removed to ensure the long-lasting health of your smile.
+Though we always try to perform restorative care using the least invasive methods first, sometimes in the event of certain dental trauma, advanced gum disease, or decay, teeth are either already missing or need to be removed to ensure the long-lasting health of your smile.

 Fortunately, the adverse effects of tooth loss can not only be addressed, but corrected, along with those missing teeth replaced with top-quality crowns, dentures, partials, fixed bridges, and, of course, dental implants.